chieaid24/no-comparisons/README.md

 # No Comparisons

-This Chrome extension hides contribution activity and blocks social-comparison distractions on GitHub and LinkedIn.
+This Chrome extension hides contribution activity and blocks social comparison distractions on GitHub and LinkedIn.

 ## Installation